ChicoBitcoinJoe/community/notes.md

 ## Unsorted ##

-- Favorite View does not have markdown
+- hide post

 ## Critical ##

-- Need to estimate gas fee for transactions
-- Comment list needs to be sorted

-- Vote Contract
-    - Multi token total
-    - vt should be an icon and look better in general
+- public post score should be penalized when only 1 voter

 - Settings sidenav
     - backend

 - Comments
-    - first comment not showing up when coming from postview
     - Comment will not show if the comment chain does not reach the root

 ## NonCritical ##